perdian/ant-webstart/README.md

 Please note, that since the project uses Apache Ivy as dependency management system, your Ant installation must also have the Apache Ivy JAR-File in it's classpath.
-For furhter information about Apache Ivy see: https://ant.apache.org/ivy/history/latest-milestone/install.html
+For further information about Apache Ivy see: https://ant.apache.org/ivy/history/latest-milestone/install.html

 Once the build is completed, the JAR file containing the tasks can be found in the <code>distribution/lib</code> subdirectory.